Professional practice

 • Acting, as sole counsel, for the insurer of a shipping agency in a dispute relating to damaged goods.
 The dispute raised difficult issues in relation to Himalaya Clauses.

-• Assisting during the trial of a half-billion-dollar fraud claim against a major European bank.
+• Assisting with a half-billion-dollar fraud claim against a major European bank.
 The dispute raised complex issues of insurance law.

 Daniel has also recently given a talk on the Stonegate case.